Hacosta21/Octopus-C2-framework/README.md

 Octopus is an open source, pre-operation C2 server.
 It is based in Python and typically uses a powershell agent on the target server which it communicates through https.

 In this exercise I implemented threat hunting tools to discover C2 beaconing.
-Used Zeek logs to perform network analysis on 24hr pcap sample and Real Intelligence (RITA) Threat Analytics to find beaconing behavior by the Octopus C2 Server.
+Used Zeek logs to perform network analysis on a 24hr pcap sample, I also performed anamoly detection and beaconing analysis with  Real Intelligence Threat Analytics(RITA) tool to find beaconing behavior by the Octopus C2 Server.

 Platforms and Technology: Kali Linux, RITA, Zeek Network traffic analyzer